Trade-war concerns cloud New York City investment conference

 Griffin and the other investors sounded a nervous message on U.S. trade policies as many big investment firms this month prepare to release quarterly earnings reports that could eventually be impacted by the growing friction.

-Howard Marks, co-chairman of $121 billion Oaktree Capital Group Llc (OAK.N), said tariffs and trade wars are now “real issues” a mere eight months after no one listed them as key problems for investors.
+Howard Marks, co-chairman of $121 billion Oaktree Capital Group Llc, said tariffs and trade wars are now “real issues” a mere eight months after no one listed them as key problems for investors.

-And Jonathan Gray, president and chief operating officer at $449 billion Blackstone Group LP (BX.N), said trade tensions, particularly with China, pose “risks for all of us as investors.”
+And Jonathan Gray, president and chief operating officer at $449 billion Blackstone Group LP, said trade tensions, particularly with China, pose “risks for all of us as investors.”

 The money managers all spoke at the conference on Wednesday, two days after Laurence Fink, who runs $6.3 trillion investment firm BlackRock, warned that deepening trade friction could sufficiently unnerve investors to send markets tumbling as much as 15 percent.